Mac OS X brew install postgresql postgis createdb nutsy # Ubuntu sudo apt-get install postgresql-9.4-postgis-2.1 createdb nutsy

-You’re a squirrel, and winter is coming.
-It’s time to start gathering nuts for… woah, wait!
+So you’re a squirrel, and winter is coming.
+It’s time to start gathering nuts for... woah, wait!
 Come back!
 Remember last year?
-Ah, of course you don’t… squirrels have great spatial memory for their caches, but not the spots they’ve foraged in.
-Last year, you’d pretty frequently realize that you had already searched the spot you were currently forging in.
+Sigh, of course you don’t...
+You squirrels have great spatial memory for their caches, but not the spots you’ve foraged in.
+Last year, you did a lot of searching for nuts in places you’d already cleaned out.
 What a waste of time!
-But don’t worry, I’m here to help.
+Don’t worry, though; I’m here to help!
 To increase your productivity, we’re going to keep a spatial database of all of your foraging spots.

 One of the most popular solutions for spatial databases is PostGIS.
-PostGIS is an extension to PostgreSQL, a powerful relational database, that adds support for spatial objects and queries.
+PostGIS is a PostgreSQL extension that adds support for spatial data types and queries.
 This should suit our needs perfectly!
 Let’s start by opening up your command line and installing both PostgreSQL and PostGIS, and then initializing a new database!
-Users developing on Mac OS X can install both using Homebrew, and Ubuntu users can use
+If you’re on macOS, you can install both using Homebrew; if you’re on Ubuntu, you can use

-psql -d winter_is_coming in your command line.
+psql -d nutsy in your command line.
 You should see something like:

 What we want to end up with is a table we can use to keep track of your past foraging spots.
 PostGIS gives us a few special data types to store things like points, lines, or polygons on a coordinate.
 The main two data types are geometries and geographies.
 Geometries are used to represent objects in a Euclidean coordinate system.
 Geographies, on the other hand, are used to represent objects in the round-earth coordinate system.
 While either geometries or geographies could make sense for the task at hand, our specific calculations will be made easier if we use geographies.

 CREATE EXTENSION "postgis"; CREATE TABLE foraging_spots ( id SERIAL PRIMARY KEY, coordinates GEOGRAPHY(POINT, 4326) NOT NULL, nuts INT );